Jay-ni13/election-analysis/README.md

 ```

 ## Summary
-If the Colorado Board of Elections commission would like to utilize this script for other elections the code can be modified to import the results from a different election, and keep functionality of lists and directories based on how the data in other csv files is indexed:
+If the Colorado Board of Elections commission would like to utilize this script for subsequent elections, the code can be modified in two ways:
+- 1. To analyze another election's results, one would import the results from that election and keep the same functionality of lists and directories based on how the data in other csv files is indexed:
 ```
     file_to_load = os.path.join("<folder_name>","<file_name.csv>")